 Got questions about this project?
 Email the team: tmkconnections@wcc.govt.nz

 We first consulted on routes in the Miramar area in 2017/2018 as part of a wider eastern connections project.
-The section of Miramar Avenue between Shelley Bay Road and Tauhinu was completed in early 2022.
+The biking and walking paths on Miramar Avenue between Shelley Bay Road and Tauhinu Road were completed in early 2022.

 Paneke Pōneke, Wellington's bike network plan, confirmed the routes that would fill the gaps in the network, and better connect the bike paths and lanes that were already in place.
 The plan was approved in 2022.